-We draw attention to Note 3 to the consolidated financial statements, which describes the fact that the Group 's current liabilities exceeded its current assets by USD 4,387 thousand.
-These factors, along with other matters as set forth in Note 3 to the consolidated financial statements, indicate that a material uncertainty exists that may cast significant doubt on the Company's ability to continue as a going concern.
+We draw attention to Notes 2 and 33 to the consolidated financial statements, which describe the current operating environment in Ukraine and Note 3 which describes the fact that the Group 's current liabilities exceeded its current assets by the Group 's current liabilities exceeded its current assets by USD 5,156 thousand.
+These factors, along with other matters as set forth in Notes 2, 3 and 33 to the consolidated financial statements, indicate that a material uncertainty exists that may cast significant doubt on the Company's ability to continue as a going concern.
 Our opinion is not modified in respect of this matter.